xmtp/xmtp-dot-org/blog/ethonline-2022-wrap-up.md

 Are you building something amazing with XMTP?
 [We’d love to know about it](https://x.com/xmtp_).

 Want to learn about how to add secure web3 messaging to your project?
-Check out [Start building with XMTP](/start-building).
+Check out the [XMTP docs](https://docs.xmtp.org).

 <br/>
 <FeedbackWidget />